-Similarly, embedding videos in emails gives the reader a chance to understand the email better and gives a break from textual information while also increasing their chances of retaining messages.
-In fact, research reported that videos boost open rates up to 19%, click-through rates by 65%, and decrease unsubscribe rates by 26%.
+Similarly, embedding videos in emails gives your reader a chance to understand your email better and provides a break from textual information while increasing their chances of retaining messages.

-People may think that embedding videos to their emails is just about making them presentable and fun, but that’s not it.
+People may think embedding videos in their emails is just about making them presentable and fun, but that’s not it.
 In reality, it comes with many advantages, and we have mentioned some of these below:

 Pause here for a while and ask yourself if you received an email with a video embedded in it.
-Won’t you stop for a second to play and check what it is about?
+Won’t you stop to play and check what it is about?

 You sure will!

-Hence, embedding videos in emails increases click-through and conversions rates and significantly draws people’s attention to open and respond to them.
+Hence, embedding videos in emails increase click-through and conversion rates.
+And they also significantly draw people’s attention to open up and respond to them.

 Word around the street is that videos have become everyone’s new favorite teacher.
 They help us in processing information better and remember it for longer.

-Undoubtedly, our lives are getting busier with every passing day, and we want to get information in the shortest time span - videos help people in that matter.
+Undoubtedly, our lives are getting busier with every passing day, and we want to get information quickly - videos help people in this manner.

-Research says 1 minute of watching a video equals to 15 minutes of reading an article.
-It helps us get to the core of the message quickly and decreases the time we take to register the information.
+It helps you get to the core of the message quickly and decreases the time taken to register this information.

-Hence, adding video saves a lot of time for the readers and they would definitely prefer an email that has a video attached to it for explanation over textual information.
+Hence, adding a video saves a lot of time for your readers, and they would prefer an email with a video embedded in it.

 A heads up.

-You must select the right video before you start learning different ways of embedding videos in emails.
-Your video will significantly impact your campaign, so make sure you choose the right one.
+Make sure you select the right video before learning different ways of embedding it in emails.

 We have highlighted certain qualities and attributes that you must consider before selecting your video:

-Your video is one factor that determines the success of your campaign, so be clear about the intent and goal of the video.
+The video in your email is one factor that determines the success of your campaign, so be clear about the intent and goal of your video.

-Be clear about what kind of message your video is going to send to the audience.
-Is it going to introduce a product, explain a feature, or it’s just another promotional video?
+Be clear about what kind of message your video is going to send to your audience.
+Is it going to introduce a product, explain a feature, or just another promotional video?

-The goal of your video will help you decide how you want to add it in the email.
-For instance, If the goal is to increase the video’s ratings, then it’s better that you don’t embed it directly in your email, and it should get redirected to a new tab.
-But if the goal is simply to explain a specific feature, it’s better to embed it within the email and save the user’s time and keep him/her hooked.
+The goal of your video will help you decide how you want to add it to your email.
+For instance, if your goal is to increase the video’s ratings, then it’s better that you don’t embed it directly in your email, and it should get redirected to a new tab.

 Make sure you don’t create or add videos solely to interact with people.
-The content of your video must be relatable to the brand and campaign.
+The content of your video must be relatable to your brand and campaign.